pepkit/caravel/docs/usage.md

 # Usage reference

-Here you can see the command-line usage instructions for the main caravel command and for each subcommand:
+Here you can see the command-line usage instructions for `caravel`:

 `caravel --help`